 Matcha Hot Chocolate and a Matcha Challenge

 I’ve had a love affair with matcha ever since CT brought some back from his Japan trip in 2007.
 I’d never heard of it before then, so it was a real novelty.
-Green tea was my tea of choice, so once I got used to the idea, it wasn’t such a big step to drinking matcha: it’s a very finely ground Japanese green tea with a distinctive flavour.
+Green tea was my tea of choice, so once I got used to the idea, it wasn’t such a big step to drinking matcha.
+It’s a very finely ground Japanese green tea with a distinctive flavour.
 Because you are ingesting the whole leaf this way, it provides a concentration of all those healthy nutrients that green tea is renowned for.
 It’s very high in antioxidants, has plenty of betacarotene and contains vitamins A, B and C. It’s said to boost energy levels for four to six hours after drinking it as well as raising metabolism and relieving stress.
-Teapigs matcha is organic and comes in 30g packs, normally costing £25.
-There is currently a 20% discount.
+Teapigs matcha is organic and comes in 30g packs.
+It normally costs £25.

-As well as a great drink, matcha lends itself very nicely to baking, not only giving a distinctive flavour, but also an interesting green colour.
-I have made a number of cakes and biscuits using matcha, but was particularly pleased with matcha shortbread, matcha and white chocolate cupcakes and chocolate matcha battenberg.
+As well as a great drink, matcha lends itself very nicely to baking.
+Not only does it give a distinctive flavour, but also an interesting green colour.
+I’ve made a number of cakes and biscuits using matcha, but I’m particularly pleased with my matcha shortbread, matcha and white chocolate cupcakes and chocolate matcha battenberg.

 Matcha Hot Chocolate

-- Used an electric milk frother (kindly provided by teapigs) to mix and froth the drink.
+- Alternativley use an electric milk frother to mix and froth the drink at the same time.

-- Sprinkled a little matcha powder over the top.
+- Sprinkle a little matcha powder over the top and enjoy.

 Thanks to teapigs for providing a pack of matcha green tea, a shot glass and aerolatte frother in exchange for blogging about the challenge.